-- Four semesters of passing-grade, college-level language instruction or its equivalent. - Examinations administered by University of Michigan language departments or other examinations of language competency (e.g., ECCB) with a score above the basic level of competence. - Completion of a 400-level graduate course in which the language is spoken. - Living in a country in which the language in question is spoken in everyday contacts for at least one year.
+- Four (4) semesters of passing-grade, college-level language instruction or its equivalent. - Examinations administered by University of Michigan language departments or other examinations of language competency (e.g., ECCB) with a score above the basic level of competence. - Completion of a 400-level graduate course in which the language is spoken.

+Living in a country in which the language in question is spoken every day for at least one (1) year.
 Certification of language requirement: